A new chapter for Mere Sands Wood

 What about the wildlife?

 While all this vital work is continuing our wild visitors have continued to delight us all.
-The Visitor Centre bird table is still busy though all around it has changed.
-We still have regular sightings of kingfishers from our hides, and we're waiting for bitterns and water rails to make an appearance as the days get colder.
+The Visitor Centre bird table is always busy with reed warblers, chaffinches and coal tits (to name a few!) though all around it has changed.
+We still have regular sightings of kingfishers from our hides, great crested grebes performed their courtship rituals as spring bloomed, the reserve was a-buzz with bees and butterflies through summer and now, at the height of autumn, the woods are bursting with weird and wonderful fungi.
+It's a wonderful time of year to visit.

 Stay up to date with all things Mere Sands Wood